 Freedom Bar Soho is popular with West End Performers.
-The atmosphere is fittingly theatrical and the cocktails are very bouji.
+The atmosphere is fittingly theatrical and the cocktails are very bougie.

-OK, so maybe we’re cheating slightly!
-KU Bar is just across the road in China Town, but honestly, hun, it’s literally a five-minute walk from Soho.
+OK, so maybe we're cheating slightly!
+KU Bar is just across the road in Chinatown, but honestly, hun, it's literally a five-minute walk from Soho.
 This is undoubtedly one of the best gay bars and gay clubs in London.
-It’s one to visit after you’ve had your catchup with your mates and you’re ready to dance.
-The bartenders are crazy good looking and invariably shirtless.
-Head downstairs to KU Club when you’re ready to party.
-Supposing you’re single and looking to play, eyes do tend to roam in this place – just sayin’.
+The bar is good to visit for an early drink before you head to the bars near Old Compton Street, or after you've had your catchup with your mates and you're ready to dance.
+The bartenders are crazy good-looking and often shirtless.
+Head downstairs to KU Club when you're ready to party.
+Supposing you're single and looking to play, eyes do tend to roam in this place - just sayin'.

-In our considerable experience, many of the best gay nights out in Soho draw to a satisfying conclusion at KU Bar.
+In our considerable experience, many of the best gay nights out in Soho draw to a satisfying conclusion at KU Club.